 Troy University awards International Baccalaureate credit with the appropriate higher-level (H-L) examination score.
 After official scores have been received, evaluated and certified, eligible credit will be posted to the student’s transcript.
 Credit is granted only for degree-seeking students at the undergraduate level.
 For more information, contact the appropriate campus registrar.
 IB credit will appear on the University transcript as a grade of P. Credit for IB credit is not calculated in the grade point average.

 Required Score: Students must meet the required score in effect as of the date of the exam.

-Examination scores of A, B, C, D, E and U are awarded for A/AS Level Examinations.
-Scores of A–E are passing and credit can be awarded.
-Scores of U are not passing and no credit will be awarded.
+Examination scores for A/AS Level Examinations are A, B, C, D, E and U/O. Scores of A—E are passing and credit can be awarded.
+Scores of U/O are not passing and no credit will be awarded.
 Official score reports must be submitted to the University in order for credit to be placed on the student’s transcript.
 Credit will be awarded only once for the same subject, whether from credit by examination, dual enrollment, transfer credit or credit granted by Troy University.

-GCE A/AS Level examinations are offered by a number of Examining Boards (Assessment and Qualifications Alliance, Edexcel, Oxford, Cambridge, RSA Examinations, Welsh Joint Education Committee, Northern Ireland Council for the Curriculum, Examinations and Assessment); subjects not presented in the table below will be reviewed on an individual basis.
+GCE A/AS Level examinations are offered by a number of Examining Boards (Assessment and Qualifications Alliance (AQA): Edexcel; Oxford, Cambridge, and RSA Examinations (OCR); Pearson; Council for the Curriculum.
+Examinations and Assessment (CCEA) in Northern Ireland; Welsh Joint Education Committee (WJEC); Cambridge International Examinations (CIE): Oxford International (AQA); subjects not presented in the table below will be reviewed on an individual basis.